restfulapi/api-strategy/README.md

 A conditional GET request may use the 'If-None-Match' header containing an ETag value returned from a previous GET request.
 If the service finds the resource still has a representation that has this ETag, the service should return an HTTP status code of 304 instead of returning the resource.
 This is intended to reduce bandwidth requirements (although likely won't reduce service processing, as the representation will need to be constructed in order to perform this check).

-Similarly, a conditional PUT may be used.
+Similarly, a conditional PUT or PATCH may be used.
 If the 'If-Match' header is different than an ETag calculated for a representation of the current state of the resource, an HTTP status code of 412 should be returned.
 Note this will occur if the optimistic lock token that is part of the representation is different.
 In this case, if a conditional request were not used, the optimistic lock validation will fail and an HTTP status code of 409 should be returned.

 To avoid unnecessarily sending a large representation to the server, an API may also support 'look-before-you-leap' (LBYL, as coined by [Richardson and Ruby](http://www.amazon.com/RESTful-Web-Services-ebook/dp/B0043D2ED6/ref=sr_1_1?s=books&ie=UTF8&qid=1370445392&sr=1-1&keywords=restful+web+services)) requests.
 An LBYL request is either a PUT or POST request that contains no body and includes an 'Expect' header with a value of '100-continue'.
 This is useful when determination of whether a PUT or POST 'would' be successful can be made using the current state of the resource or the HTTP headers included in the request.
 If the server determines the request would not be accepted (e.g., perhaps the request's 'Content-length' header indicated the representation was excessively large) it should return a '417 Expectation Failed' status code.
 Support for LBYL requests is not required.

-####Report Validation Errors
+#### Report Validation Errors

 To augment use more generic status codes like '400', it is recommended that a custom HTTP Header be used to provide more information.
 For example, if using a '400' status code for a validation error, a custom HTTP Header can provide additional information: